JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 **Data Cleaning**

-Data cleaning can primarily be found in Jupyter's notebooks "xxx.ipynb".
+Data cleaning can primarily be found in Jupyter's notebooks "Outlier_analysis.ipynb".
 The data cleaning process included the following steps:

 Years: 2000 to 2024.
 Covid-19 infection data Analysis from 2019 to present(2024).